Location4813 Power Line Dr. (main swine farm)

 Animal Production and Sales

 Pigs at all locations are primarily fed a corn-soybean meal diet, fortified to meet, or exceed the National Research Council’s recommendations for each phase of production.
-Antibiotics and other additives are only used in diets for younger pigs or for therapeutic needs upon recommendation of MSU veterinarians, and are in accordance with USDA accepted allowances.
-Routine use of feed grade antibiotics in growing-finishing and sow rations is avoided.
-Market animals are on self-feeders to allow ad-libitum feeding.
+Antibiotics and other additives are only used for therapeutic needs upon recommendation of MSU veterinarians, and are in accordance with USDA accepted allowances.
 In full production, the Main Farm will farrow 48 litters every 5 weeks and litters will be weaned at approximately 28 days of age.
 Computerized records indicate that conception rates are about 90%, that litters average 11.5 pigs born alive, 10.5 pigs weaned, that weigh ~200 pounds at 28 days.
 These pigs reach a target market weight of 235 pounds at 4.5 months of age and consistently grade 53-55% lean.

 Mr. Kevin Turner is the farm manager.
 A native of Prescott, Michigan; Kevin graduated from MSU in 2004 with a degree in Agricultural business management, specializing in Food Industry Management.
 Before becoming Manager, Kevin was the assistant farm manager and prior to that he was employed with Iowa Select Farms and managed a 5,200-sow farm.
 Kevin oversees the farms student employees and the various day to day operations and research at the farm to ensure mission expectations are met.
 While employed at MSU, Kevin obtained his Master of Science degree in Swine Nutrition with a focus on water-delivered, antibiotic alternatives for use in nursery pigs.

 Mr. Chris Rozeboom is the operational supervisor and works closely with the farm manager, students, researchers, and staff to coordinate and facilitate the daily functions and mission objectives.
 A native, of Schoolcraft, Michigan; Chris graduated from the swine technical program in 2005.
 Prior to returning to MSU as the farm’s operational supervisor in the summer of 2015, Chris was employed by Iowa Select farms and managed several different commercial sow units.
 Chris brought with him a wealth of knowledge and helped the facility adopt post-cervical, artificial insemination.